vostersc/training/interview.md

 ## JavaScript
 - **What are three things a bad codebase has?**
 - **Compare and contrast JavaScript with other languages you've used.**
 - **Talk to me about the differences between functional and object oriented programming?
-(1) objects and methods vs functions and new data (2) mutation vs avoiding mutation (3) encapsulation, inheritance vs immutability, purity, first class fn()s passed as args**
+(1) objects and methods vs functions and new data (2) mutation vs avoiding mutation (3) encapsulation, inheritance vs immutability, purity, first class fn()s passed as args.
+Pros and cons of each?
+Eg: banana gorilla problem and oo not mapping perfectly, versus performance issues in runtime (recursion, memory from immutability, a bit more abstract)**
 - Tell me what you know about the differences between functional and block scope, and concept of lexical scope (js) vs dynamic scope?
 (1) within function (2) within the block like if statements (3) run based scope vs written based scope
 - Talk to me about hoisting and how you've used it in the past?
 (1) typically top to bottom as far as references (2) hoisting allows you to do things like write the function below
 - **What is the difference between JavaScript and Java classes?
 (1) independent copies vs. prototype links (2) static (determined at compile) vs. dynamic typing (change at run time for flexibility)**